-Here we are just a little over ⅓ of the way through 2018 and we’ve already had plenty of great game releases for MacOS.
+Here we are just half of the way through 2018 and we’ve already had plenty of great game released for MacOS.
 And the great news is that there’s even more just ahead.

 And it doesn’t matter if you want graphics-intensive shooters, futuristic turn-based combat, stylized puzzle/adventures or Metroidvania 2D combat, there’s something for everyone.

 ⚠ This post exclusively covers the best Mac games 2018 has offered so far and the games planned for later this year (usually requiring us to ask developers for confirmation).

 |Best Overall||A close second||A free option||For older Macs|

 |Rise of Tomb Raider||Pillars of Eternity 2||Paladins||Into the Breach|

 |Action Adventure||Role-Playing||Shooter||Turn-based Strategy|

 |⛔ Very Demanding||⚠️ Fairly Demanding||⚠️ Fairly Demanding||✅ Not Demanding|